samkusin/clemens_iigs/README.md

 Download and mount the DMG to copy Clemens IIGS into your Applications folder.

 ### Linux
-There is a 64-bit .deb for Debian/Ubuntu systems.
+There is a 64-bit .deb for Debian or Ubuntu 20.04 systems.
 ```
-# Download the .deb file, copy it to a directory and run (for example, version 0.6.0):
+# On Ubuntu 20.04 or later, download the .deb file, copy it to a directory and run (for example, version 0.6.0):
-sudo dpkg -i Clemens_IIGS-0.6.0-linux-x64.deb
+sudo apt install ./Clemens_IIGS-0.6.0-linux-x64.deb
 ```

+### Linux-Flatpak

+There's an build script for the flatpak binary.
+Detailed instruction on what is Flatpak or how to use it are beyond the scope of this doc.
+If new to [Flatpak](https://flatpak.org/) refer to the linked page.

+### Linux-Build from Source

+[Building from source](#linux-1) may be the best option on Linux if running on older Ubuntu distribution, or another disto like Manjaro/Arch, etc.

 ### Windows
 A single Windows 64-bit executable is available.
 You will receive a SmartScreen warning